harmonicalchemy/modular-emacs/README.md

 ![Banner](./Docs/media/Modular-Emacs-Github-Banner-v3.png)

-# Modular Emacs README
+# Org Mode Publishing with Xah Fly Keys - README

 **[\[Table Of Contents\]](#table-of-contents)**

 ## Introduction:

-**[Q2 2020] _Welcome to Harmonic Alchemy Modular Emacs - V3.1!_ (Currently in Beta)**
+**_Welcome to Harmonic Alchemy Modular Emacs_** - V3.1 [Q2 2020] _(Currently in Beta)_.

+This **`org-pub-ops`** branch/fork enables **Xah-Fly-Keys** as well as my **Org Mode book publishing** tweaks.

+**Warning:** Getting used to **`Xah-Fly-Keys`** can take some time...

 **Current Status:**

 - **2020 May 18:** Org Mode has been heavily customized!
 Also some of the Module files were re-organized...
-(In particular 12-Xah-Fly-Keys.el and 13-key-bindings.el)...
+(In particular `12-Xah-Fly-Keys.el` and `13-key-bindings.el)`...
 Tweaks were added to improve package management as well...

-I am prepairing to fork this generic version that has the optional modules disabled (not loaded) to create a new branch or branches which have some options turned on...
-This will make it easier for anyone wishing to try out some of the optional features...
+- In this fork, the optional modules: `09-org-mode-pkg-conf.el`, `12-Xah-Fly-Keys.el`, and `13-key-bindings.el` have been enabled (loaded) i.e., turned on...
+This will make it easier for anyone wishing to try out some of my Org Mode publishing features but it also requires you to learn how to use Xah-Fly-Keys which this fork is heavely invested on for quick operation...

 - **2020 May 17 - Fancy Org Mode:** This commit adds a bunch of new Org-Mode tweaks...
 I am setting up my Org-Mode based Book Publishing System _(my **pubOps**)_ now...
 There will be some included examples addes to this a bit later...
 The org-mode module is disabled by default...
 To use it you will need to read the docs provided...
 I plan to make a branch (fork) for Org-Mode where you can try this out without having to go in and enable/disable modules etc...
 That will be coming next...
 I will update this doc when that is ready...
 The Blackboard Color Theme was also updated _(to accomodate prettifying Org-Mode)_.
 Also, I am back to using the standard mode line.
 I got tired of **powerline** _(It felt too cluttered and also seemed to have bugs)_...
 Then I tried **smart-mode-line** to see if I could make things look better and simpler...
 I got frustrated with it as well and after mucking around I realized there is nothing wrong with the Emacs standard mode-line and you can tweak it to fit exactly your needs...
 So now that is the new plan...
 You can see changes to that in **`02-package-conf.el`**...
 Everything else stays pretty much the same as Version 3.0...

-- Version 3.0 merges a few new features, as well as bugfixes from the **Lisp IDE** fork back into the master and develop branches of Harmonic Alchemy Modular Emacs.

-- This single README doc was completely overhauled and made into separate indexed documents kept in the `./Docs` directory...
-As promised before, this is the main reason for this new version release...

-- Many bugs were previously fixed in the Lisp IDE branch...
-Those fixes have now migrated out globally to all branches...

-- The Default Install of Harmonic Alchemy Emacs _(from the `master` branch)_ has been made as simple as possible without any bells or whistles...
-However it is set up nicely at that point to be easily customized in different ways, depending on your personal needs and choices.
-This is a more practical approach.
-That is the aim of the basic default install of **_Harmonic Alchemy Modular Emacs_**...

-- None of the optional features from the Lisp IDE branch or elsewhere are enabled in the default install...
-If you are interested in trying any of the optional features, you must install the default Modular Emacs first...
-That is how it works now...
-I like it..
-I think you will too...

-- A new optional **[Accounting Module](./Docs/ModE-Accounting-Module-Configuration.md)** _(currently an experimental feature)_ has been added.
-The accounting module will enable `hledger-mode`, an Emacs interface to **hledger** _(a fork of_ **ledger** _completely rewritten in Haskell with hopeful improvements)_ ...

-> Note: One place where modular-emacs is not yet modular are the key-binding modules...
-All key-bindings for everything are in those key-bindings .el files.
-I plan to modularize key-bindings as well by moving related key commands into the modules they exclusively belong to.
-This way, removing any single module will also remove everthing exclusively related to it, seamlessly from Emacs without leaving behind artifacts...
-For now I need to test things as they are because I have added a lot of new Xaw-Fly-Keys things and need to get that working stable first... (also learn how to use the damn thing!
-LOL) I'm still cursing myself after accidentally hitting "V" for paste, when I thought I was in insert mode typing plain text!
-But I am getting better.

-> This is why it is so important to start out slowly, like learning a new musical instrument...
-But worse...
-If you play a wrong note in music, its just a hiccup..
-No damage done, except a little embarrassment...
-On the other hand, if you are typing real fast... _(and you will once you start getting cocky with your Xah-Fly-Keys-FU!
-They are not called Fly for nuttin! ;-)_ If you hit the wrong key you won't realize it until you have typed a whole wrong chord!
-You won't hear a sound, but the damage will be done and you won't know what the heck happened or how to get back!
-Slow Down!
-Drive Safely...
-Get those keys well established in muscle memory first...

 To install Harmonic Alchemy Modular Emacs for the first time, follow this guide _(in a top down fashion)_...
 Do not skip to any of the other install guides until you have the basic default configuration of Modular Emacs installed and running _(without errors)_ in your home directory...